ory/hydra/README.md

 ### Develop

-Unless you want to test Hydra against a database, developing with Hydra is as easy as
+Unless you want to test Hydra against a database, developing with Hydra is as easy as:

 ```
 go get github.com/ory-am/hydra